ATU-Project300/DesktopApplication/README.md

 1. Put all your ROMs/ISOs into a folder making sure they are named similar to the game title.

-1. Configure the paths to your emulators and game folder in the settings and start playing.
+1. Configure the path to the game folder

+    * Optional: configure the paths to already installed emulators

+1. Use the Emulator Manager to install the supported emulators

 ## For Developers